Which city is cheaper, Amsterdam or Riga?

 Many visitors explore the shopping areas in Amsterdam.
 For the best shopping in town, head to the Nine Streets area in the historic district and the two main shopping streets of The Kalverstraat and Leidsestraat.

-Riga is a family-friendly place to visit.
+You'll find plenty of kid-friendly things to do in Riga.
 During the winter months, there are a number of museums that are fun to explore with kids including the Nature Museum, the Railroad Museum, the Aviation Technology Museum, and the Riga Firefighter Museum.
 There are also several indoor play areas.
 When the weather is warmer there are a number of outdoor parks and playgrounds to explore.

-Both Riga and Amsterdam are popular destinations for backpackers.
+Both Riga and Amsterdam are fantastic destinations for backpackers.

 Backpackers and budget travelers come from all over the world to visit Riga.
 There are many affordable hostels around town as well as restaurants where you can grab a cheap meal.
 The city offers a great European experience at a fraction of the price of many cities.